Classical Studies Major

 be your textbook and earn credits towards your classical studies major.

 With faculty drawn from diverse departments, we celebrate unique perspectives on classical studies.
 They're research topics include ancient magic, archaeology and art history, historiography, poetry, and modern engagement with ancient cultures.

-We share a deep committment to undergraduate teaching, and our faculty have received many teaching and advising awards.
+We share a deep commitment to undergraduate teaching, and our faculty have received many teaching and advising awards.